rhomeister/autograder/README.md

 **Troubleshooting**

-If you have any issues with a dependency, it can be solved with the next steps.
+If you have any issues during installation, most likely its an issue installing a dependency or you haven't set up the local info.
+Most of the time it can be solved with the next steps.

 1. Change the ownership from your Python Library